vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 	dataset_args=OmniglotDatasetArgs(),
 	train_dataloader_class=ED.OmniglotDataLoader,
 	# Train on the first version of each character (there are 20 drawings for each
 	# character in each alphabet, here we see one of them).
+The default
+	# OmniglotDataloaderArgs specify alphabets = [0, 0, 0, 1, 1, 1] and
+    # characters = [1, 2, 3, 1, 2, 3]) so in the first episode we will see version 1
+	# of character 1 in alphabet 0, in the next episode version 1 of character 2 in
+	# alphabet 0, and so on.
 	train_dataloader_args=OmniglotDataloaderArgs(versions=[1, 1, 1, 1, 1, 1]),
 )
 ```